dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 ## Limitations

-Certain HTTPS scenarios are not yet supported for HTTP/3 in Kestrel.
-When calling <xref:Microsoft.AspNetCore.Hosting.ListenOptionsHttpsExtensions.UseHttps> with <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions> while using HTTP/3, setting the following options on the <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions> will no-op:
+Some HTTPS scenarios are not yet supported for HTTP/3 in Kestrel.
+When calling `Microsoft.AspNetCore.Hosting.ListenOptionsHttpsExtensions.UseHttps` with <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions> while using HTTP/3, setting the following options on the <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions> is a no-op (it does nothing):
 * <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions.HandshakeTimeout>
 * <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions.OnAuthenticate>